+The scope of the Supplier's efforts includes the following as defined in this purchase order:
-Manufacture and deliver the quantities called for in this purchase order, in accordance with the specifications and drawings listed.
-If there is a conflict between any QAP contained herein and the applicable specification(s) and drawing(s), the applicable specification(s) and drawing(s) shall prevail.

-- 1) The Supplier is responsible for flow down of specification(s), drawing(s), and Purchase Order requirements to sub-tier Suppliers for components and assemblies to include certifications and inspection data.
-Upon request by AO, the supplier shall provide any sub-tier supplier information including the process used to qualify said supplier. - 2) Top level drawings and specifications will be listed in the applicable purchase order.
-It is the responsibility of the Supplier to obtain all drawings and specifications including secondary and general support specifications.
-Should you be unable to obtain these documents, contact the Buyer. - 3) Develop/delineate the manufacturing processes and tooling to manufacture, inspect and deliver the quantities required. - 4) Identify material with a unique lot or identification number to distinguish it from other material that may be similar in design or configuration but serves a different function or purpose or is intended for use on another ammunition item.
-Refer to QAPs 20 or 23 as required. - 5) Articles defined in the purchase order are subject to the applicable Supplier Quality Assurance Provisions (QAPs) contained herein.
+- 1) Manufacture and deliver the quantities called for in this purchase order, in accordance with the specifications and drawings listed.
+If there is a conflict between any of the QAPs contained herein and the applicable specification(s) and drawing(s), the applicable specification(s) and drawing(s) shall prevail. - 2) The Supplier is responsible for flow down of specification(s), drawing(s), and Purchase Order requirements to sub-tier Suppliers for components and assemblies to include certifications and inspection data. - 3) Develop/delineate the manufacturing processes and tooling to manufacture, inspect and deliver the quantities required. - 4) Articles defined in the purchase order are subject to the applicable Supplier quality assurance provisions (QAPs) contained herein.
 Applicable QAPs are noted in the Buyer's purchase order.
-Supplier is required to comply with the most current revision (issue date) of Quality Assurance Provisions in effect at the time the order is placed, for the life of the order, unless otherwise notified by Buyer.
-AO QAPs are available for download online.
-Visit http://www.aollc.biz/forms/qaps.pdf - 6) Articles will not be accepted and payment withheld if the Supplier fails to meet the requirements of the purchase order. - 7) The Buyer reserves the right to perform quality audits at the Supplier's facility.
+Supplier is required to comply with the most current revision (issue date) of Quality Assurance Provisions in effect at the time the order is placed, for the life of the order, unless otherwise notified by Buyer. - 5) Records pertaining to the purchase order shall be retained by the Supplier for a minimum seven (7) years.
+Specific records, as defined in individual QAPs, are to be submitted to the Buyer with each shipment. - 6) Articles will not be accepted by the Buyer, and payment will be withheld if the Supplier fails to meet the requirements of the purchase order. - 7) The Supplier should contact the Buyer with questions/improvements so the Buyer can provide assistance in correcting the problems if needed. - 8) The Buyer reserves the right to perform quality audits at the Supplier's facility.
 Reasonable facilities and equipment shall be made available to the Buyer while performing these tasks.
-Access must be provided to appropriate work areas, AIE, records, inspection/quality plans, etc. - 8) This document and any resulting contract document are to be considered proprietary information.
-No disclosure, in whole or in part is permitted without the Buyer's written authorization. - 9) Costs from defective products submitted to the Buyer will be grounds for consideration from the Supplier.
-These include but are not limited to: - a) Defective product resulting in additional or increased screening and/or inspection steps required for the assembly process - b) Unplanned downtime due to supplied product or supplier delivery issues - c) Customer rejects due to supplier issues - d) Administrative costs associated with addressing supplier issues - i) Travel costs - ii) Source Inspection failures - iii) Supplier development driven by corrective actions, such as Measurement Systems Analysis, Control Plans, Potential Failure Modes Effects Analysis, etc. - e) Customer Consideration costs will be passed on to supplier for supplier-related issues. - f) Costs related to missing scheduled contractual delivery dates.
+Access must be provided to appropriate work areas, AIE, records, inspection/quality plans, etc. - 9) Preliminary evaluation samples can be provided at any time for the Buyer to review and provide assistance in improving a process. - 10) This document and any resulting subcontract document are to be considered proprietary information to the Buyer.
+Your company is expected to treat such information with the same degree of care it uses to handle its own proprietary information and it shall not be duplicated or used for any other internal purposes than those directly related to your performance of this order.
+No

+- disclosure, in whole or in part, of any Buyer proprietary information is permitted without the written authorization of the Buyer. - 11) Top level drawings and specifications will be listed in the applicable purchase order.
+It is the responsibility of the Supplier to obtain all drawings and specifications as well as secondary and general support specifications.
+Should you be unable to obtain these documents, contact the Buyer.